Tuttuhl/8sbot/README.md

 ---

-<p align="center"> 🤖 Streamline the process of team selection and map selection for an 8s series 🤖
+<p align="center"> 🤖 Call of Duty 8s bot built for Discord to automate the selection of captains, teams, and maps. 🤖
     <br>
 </p>